aergoio/guide/source/smart-contracts/lua/guide.md

 You can delete an element of a map by using the `delete` method, with the syntax `var_name:delete(key)`

-There is no way to iterate over a `state.map`
+There is no way to iterate over a `state.map`.
+If you need iteration, store a Lua table inside of a `state.value` or keep a list of the keys.

 Example usage: